 A Guide to Recruiting Board Members

 BoardStrong depends on local nonprofit communities to post updated listings on our platform.
-If you’re in search of board members but you’re not sure where to start, read the below guide for tips on recruiting the right people for your organization.
+If you’re in search of board members but unsure where to start, read the below guide for tips on recruiting the right people for your organization.

-Part 1: Identifying Board Gaps and Qualities of New Board Members
+Identifying Board Gaps and Expectations of New Board Members

 In joining BoardStrong, your organization has made a decision to attempt a new board recruitment strategy.
 You have likely designated a group of directors, typically a nominating or governance committee, to take the lead in identifying, assessing and proposing candidates.
-If this group is clear about recruitment objectives, skip to Part 2.
-But, if not, here are some questions to ask in creating board position descriptions for new candidates:
+If your group is unclear about recruitment objectives, here are some questions to ask in creating board position descriptions for new candidates:

 - Would more demographic, political, or professional diversity be helpful on your board; what type and why?
 How will you welcome participation of new members whose backgrounds and perspectives may differ from those of current directors?